martynwheeler/u-lora/README.md

     sleep(0.1)
 ```

-## Example usage (client mode):
+### Client mode:
-Create a file main.py with the following contents and copy it across together with the library ulora.py to your microcontroller
+Copy the file server.py to your main.py and copy it across together with the library ulora.py to your microcontroller

 ```
 from time import sleep